Are you taking new patients?

 Do you have an ultrasound machine?

-We offer both obstetrical and gynecologic ultrasound within our office on Tuesdays and Thursdays right now.
+We offer both obstetrical and gynecologic ultrasound within our office on Tuesdays, Wednesdays, and Fridays.

 If we can not find a convenient time in our office, we will refer you to a trust facility within the community.